-Recently, many businesses have had to shut down production lines and equipment.
-Employees have been unable to access their facility to perform necessary upkeep and/or routine maintenance.
+Many businesses have had to shut down production lines and equipment due to ongoing impacts of supply chain and labor shortages, and longer-term shut downs often result in limited upkeep and/or routine maintenance.
 As operations reopen, it is important to address potential safety issues associated with restarting your equipment.

-Equipment commonly affected as a result of this situation includes:
+Equipment commonly affected as a result shutdowns includes:

 - Heating, Ventilation, Air Conditioning (HVAC)